stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/namespace.md

 Additionally, to remove namespaces from a tenant, simply remove the tenant label from the namespace resource and sync your changes to your cluster.

-## Remove Namespaces from your Cluster via GitOps.
+## Remove Namespaces from your Cluster via GitOps

  GitOps is a quick and efficient way to automate the management of your K8s resources.